 If a cheese emanates the following odors or these aromas exist, it is generally not a good sign:

-These aromas are positive signs that your cheese is good:
+Here are some positive aroma signs indicating that your cheese is good:

 In cheeses, the overall palette of aromas you will find are: